pme0/gh-pages/content/posts/pedestrian-detection.md

-The model loses accuracy when presented with very distant object, as depicted in the next example.
-This is due to the training data---which includes mostly larger images of people---as well as the limitations of the multi-scale object detector mechanism used in the YOLO architecture.
+The model loses accuracy when presented with very distant object, as depicted in the next example:
-Even on foreground pedestrians the maximum confidence score is around 0.65, which shows a significant reduction in the model's confidence when compared to images where pedestrians are larger.

 {{< figure src="/images/pedestrian-detection/pexels-luis-dalvan-1770808_bboxes.png" width="60%" >}}

+The reason is two-fold: firstly, the training data contains larger instances of pedestrians, and the multi-scale detector is only able to resolve the features up to a point;
+and secondly, the rescaling of the image used for inference (1000x660) to fit the expected input size of the model (640x640) causes a distortion in the case of non-square images.
+A crop of a square region previously containing undetected instances shows that the model performs much better in this case.

+{{< figure src="/images/pedestrian-detection/pexels-luis-dalvan-1770808-detail.jpg" width="60%" >}}